tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 Hint: Checkboxes have a `.checked` property.

+Hint: Don't worry about changing the color of the &lt;legend> in this version.

 Checkboxes allow the user to make multiple selections.
 Yours should work like the version below.

 **Check multiple select boxes:**